voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 *On the other*, since users can place/create light-emitting voxels, we now have to deal with lighting in an endless variety of placements and patterns... at a *ludicrous* scale; even simple user-made buildings may contain dozens of lights, or hell, imagine dealing with a whole city!

-So, remember how there isn't a lot of time to calculate lighting?
+So, with there clearly not being anywhere near enough time to "properly" calculate lighting, what do we do?

-We have two(-ish) tricks to help us deal with this un-timely mess:
+Well, we happen to have three(-ish) families of tricks to deal with this un-timely mess:

 1. Instead of computing all lighting in realtime, perform as much work as possible on the CPU-side and *bake it* into the voxel volume (or mesh), before ever uploading it to the GPU.

-2. Since the accuracy of lighting strongly depends on how many samples of light(ray)s there are per pixel, we can *spread out* the computations over multiple frames and *spatio-temporally accumulate* it.
+2. Since the accuracy of lighting strongly depends on how many samples of light(ray)s there are per pixel, we can *spread out* the computations over multiple frames and *spatio-temporally accumulate* it; i.e.: caching.

+3. Depending on the distance to visible things/pixels, the accuracy and fidelity of lighting can be variable... so using less detailed geometry and (smartly) performing less sampling steps is always a good idea!

-For all these reasons, after many decades of research, there are *a lot* of lighting methods; all with different levels of accuracy, fidelity, overall complexity and various trade-offs.
+For all these reasons above and more, after many decades of research, there are *a lot* of lighting methods; all with different levels of accuracy, fidelity, overall complexity and various trade-offs.

 Depending on the method chosen, implementation will probably take up *most* of the renderers overall development time, and will have to keep being adjusted as development continues.